xtdb/xtdb/crux-docker/README.md

 ### Updating / Redeploying the docker image

-To rebuild / redeploy the docker image, ensure you are logged into docker and have access to the **juxt** docker account, and run the `./bin/build.sh`/`./bin/push.sh` scripts.
-Updating Crux to a new version requires updating the versions within `deps.edn`, and changing the tag version within `build.sh`.
+To rebuild / redeploy the docker image, ensure you are logged into docker and have access to the **juxt** docker account, and run the `./bin/build.sh`/`./bin/tag.sh`/`./bin/push.sh` scripts.
+Updating Crux to a new version requires updating the versions within `deps.edn`, and changing the tag version within `tag.sh`/`push.sh`.